-LEAs/Schools with whom the Institution Has Formal Collaborative Plans Priorities Identified in Collaboration with LEAs/Schools Activities and/or Programs Implemented to Address the Priorities Start and End Dates Number of Participants Summary of the Outcome of the Activities and/or Programs Camden, Currituck, Dare, Edenton/Chowan, Franklin, Gates Halifax, Hyde, Nash/Rocky Mount, Pasquotank, Warren and females in public schools, by increasing the pool of Outreach/Scholars Workshops have been designed to 2001- Present 17 6 students graduated during the 2013-14 academic year.
-Beaufort, Bertie, Camden, Chowan, Currituck, Edgecombe, Franklin, Gates, Halifax, Hertford, Hyde, Martin, Nash, Northampton, Pasquotank, Perquimans, Tyrrell, Vance, and Washington To collaborate with public school personnel to place students in classrooms to observe, participate and student teach in classrooms with highly qualified teachers who have mentor training.
-The goal is to better prepare students for the classroom prior to entering the The Office of Teacher Education works collaboratively to place students enrolled in introductory and methods classes to observe and participate in classroom activities in public schools.
-Each course has a designated number of hours assigned, thus giving students an opportunity to receive firsthand experience in classroom Continuous 296 In the fall and spring semesters of 2013-2014, 55 students completed clinical practice II (student teaching) in the areas of B-K, Biology, Elementary, English, Middle Grades, P.E., Art, Math, History and Special Education

-LEAs/Schools with whom the Institution Has Formal Collaborative Plans Priorities Identified in Collaboration with LEAs/Schools Activities and/or Programs Implemented to Address the Priorities Start and End Dates Number of Participants Summary of the Outcome of the Activities and/or Programs teaching field. activities.
-Bertie, Camden, Currituck, Dare, Edenton/Chowan, Gates, Halifax, Pasquotank, Perquimans, Washington newly certified principals and assistant principals to work in high- need school districts.
-To provide current and practicing Northeast NC School Leadership Project implements a model using the ABC's of Public Education and the North Carolina Standards for School Executives (NCSSE) as the framework to enhance student achievement.
-Establish a replicable training model utilizing rigorous research- based professional development to be structured around Fall 2009- Fall 2016 65 (Fall 2009-Fall 2014) Currently, 48 students have graduated and 17 are enrolled in the Master for School Administration Program, sponsored under the NNCSLP.
-Participating schools received \$120,901.34 for Problem Based Learning Initiatives in 2013-2014.
-65 mentors supported MSA candidates to date.
+Beaufort, Bertie, Camden, Chowan, Currituck, Edgecombe, Franklin, Gates, Halifax, Hertford, Hyde, Martin, Nash, Northampton, Pasquotank, Perquimans, Tyrrell, Vance, and Washington with public school personnel to place students in classrooms to observe, participate and student teach in classrooms with highly qualified teachers who have mentor training.
+The goal is to better prepare students for the classroom prior to entering the teaching field. participate in classroom activities in public schools.
+Each course has a designated number of hours assigned, thus giving students an opportunity to receive firsthand experience in classroom activities.
+Continuous In the fall and spring semesters of 2014-2015, 34 students completed clinical practice II (student teaching) in the areas of B-K, Biology, Elementary, Middle Grades, P.E., Art, Math, History and Special Education Bertie, Camden, Currituck, Dare, To increase the number of 65 (Fall 2009-Fall Currently, 52 students have Edenton/Chowan, Gates, Halifax, Pasquotank, Perquimans, Washington principals and assistant principals to work in high- need school districts.
+To provide current and practicing principals with professional development.
+To enhance student achievement.
+Project implements a model using the ABC's of Public Education and the North Carolina Standards for School Executives (NCSSE) as the framework to enhance student achievement.
+Establish a replicable training model utilizing rigorous research- based professional development to be structured around the nine 2014) graduated and 13 are enrolled in the Master for School Administration Program, sponsored under the NNCSLP.
+Participating schools received \$103,386.68 for Problem Based Learning Initiatives in 2014-2015.
+65 mentors supported MSA candidates to date participating LEAs school improvement plans and framework for

-LEAs/Schools with whom the Institution Has Formal Collaborative Plans Priorities Identified in Collaboration with LEAs/Schools Activities and/or Programs Implemented to Address the Priorities Start and End Dates Number of Participants Summary of the Outcome of the Activities and/or Programs Camden, Currituck, To Strengthen the nine participating LEAs school improvement plans and framework for action plans.
-Increase the number of new certified principals and assistant principals to serve high-need schools.
-University School Continuous 55 55 students Dare, Edenton/Chowan, Gates, Halifax, Martin, Pasquotank, Perquimans & Washington relationships and shared Teacher Ed.
-Partnership collaboration with LEAs prepares preservice teachers through year-long field based learning experience Faculty assist with beginning and career teachers Professional development opportunities are offered to initially licensed, and seasoned teachers.
-Commuous participated in 2013-2014 graduated/completed all requirements 10 faculty partnered with area public schools in various areas such as: conducted science showcase, guest lecturers, tutors, presentations, science fair judges, team teaching, workshops/trainings & grants Area teachers participated in professional development opportunities offered through U-STEP.
+Camden, Currituck, Dare, Edenton/Chowan, Gates, Halifax, Martin, Pasquotank, Perquimans & Washington relationships and shared responsibilities among schools, colleges and universities, and communities in the initial preparation, induction and continuing professional development of Faculty assist with beginning and career teachers Professional development opportunities are offered to initially licensed, and seasoned teachers.
+34 students graduated/completed all requirements 10 faculty partnered with area public schools in various areas such as: conducted science showcase, guest lecturers, tutors, presentations, science fair judges, team teaching, workshops/trainings & grants Area teachers participated in professional development opportunities offered through U-STEP.
+College of the Albemarle/Elizabeth City & Dare campuses Halifax Community College students are given the opportunity to transfer into a four-year institution (ECSU) with a curriculum 2+2 Partnership Program Prepare community college students to transition into a four-year institution (ECSU) seeking a degree in elementary education.
+Continuous 18 5 students graduated during the fall 2014- 2015 academic year.

-LEAs/Schools with whom the Institution Has Formal Collaborative Plans Priorities Identified in Collaboration with LEAs/Schools Activities and/or Programs Implemented to Address the Priorities Start and End Dates Number of Participants Summary of the Outcome of the Activities and/or Programs College of the Albemarle/Elizabeth City & Dare campuses Halifax Community College students are given the opportunity to transfer into a four-year institution 2+2 Partnership Program Prepare community college students to transition into a four-year institution (ECSU) seeking a degree in elementary education.
-Continuous 22 4 students graduated during the fall 2013-2014 academic year.
-Elizabeth City- Pasquotank, Bertie, Camden, Hertford, Gates, Perquimans, Edenton-Chowan and Washington Science and math for middle and secondary teachers.
-Rationale-To assist students in math and science skills for success in the middle and secondary settings.
-To Math and Science Network Summer institutes and special sessions during the year.
-Math and science students work with scientists and mathematicians focusing on content.
-Continuous 35 Public school teachers assisted in teaching and tutoring students from 6 high-need schools in math and science.
-A total of 124 students were taught or tutored.

-LEAs/Schools with whom the Institution Has Formal Collaborative Plans Priorities Identified in Collaboration with LEAs/Schools Activities and/or Programs Implemented to Address the Priorities Start and End Dates Number of Participants Summary of the Outcome of the Activities and/or Programs
+smooth

+transition; to

+increase the

+number of

+students

+enrolling in the

+Elementary

+Education

+program at

+ECSU; to

+produce home

+grown teachers

+to meet the

+demand for

+classrooms in

+North Carolina.

+Elizabeth City- Science and Math and Science Continuous 203 Public school

+Pasquotank, Bertie, math for Network Summer teachers assisted in

+Camden, Hertford, middle and institutes and teaching and tutoring

+Gates, Perquimans, secondary special sessions students from 6 high-

+Edenton-Chowan teachers. during the year. need schools in math

+and Washington Rationale-To Math and science and science.
+A total

+assist students students work with of 124 students were

+in math and scientists and taught or tutored.

+science skills mathematicians

+for success in focusing on content.

+the middle and

+secondary

+settings.
+To

 address the

 need to

 increase

 students

-interest in
+interest in math

-math and

-science and
+and science

-encourage
+and encourage

 students to

 choose math

 and science as

 a major when

 entering

 college.